iad-ABDUL-RAOUF/pfmag/README.md

 # Compilation

 I already created a Makefile for you, which should be updated everytime you add a new ".c" file.

-Open a terminal, go in the directory and type :
+To compile, open a terminal, go in the directory and type :
 ```shell
 make
 ```